NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 # Changelog

+### 4.5.0 (12.06.2024)

+- UPDATED iOS SDK to v10.25
+- FIX Bug with Realtime DB trying to persist timestamp
+- FIX Move iOS initialization to main queue block
+- ADD Send sign in link with email auth feature

+---

 ### 4.4.0

-+ FIX Some includes for non-unity builds
+- FIX Some includes for non-unity builds
-+ FIX Realtime DB listeners not working correctly in some cases
+- FIX Realtime DB listeners not working correctly in some cases
-+ IMPROVE Refactor auth
+- IMPROVE Refactor auth
-+ ADD Now Firebase BOM version is a setting and can be changed in the plugin settings
+- ADD Now Firebase BOM version is a setting and can be changed in the plugin settings
-+ UPDATED Android and iOS libs to newer versions (see plugin files for reference)
+- UPDATED Android and iOS libs to newer versions (see plugin files for reference)
-+ ADD A possibility to get the payload for the notification when the app was launched via notification.
+- ADD A possibility to get the payload for the notification when the app was launched via notification.
 See `UFGCloudMessaging::GetLaunchNotificationPayloadJson()`.
-+ IMPROVE Some demos
+- IMPROVE Some demos

 ### 4.3.4

-+ FIX login with phone number method
+- FIX login with phone number method
-+ IMPROVE Login with phone number demo
+- IMPROVE Login with phone number demo
-+ ADD `com.google.android.gms.permission.AD_ID` on Android automatically if advertising id collection is enabled in settings
+- ADD `com.google.android.gms.permission.AD_ID` on Android automatically if advertising id collection is enabled in settings
-+ FIX unlink provider crashes on error callbacks
+- FIX unlink provider crashes on error callbacks

 ### 4.3.2